pfect/unicast2multicast/README.md

 # Example

-# send OPUS audio to port 6000 as unicat
+# send OPUS audio to port 6000 as unicast
 ./audiostreamer

 # take unicast (6000) and forward to multicast (6000)